 Our Impact At A Glance

-Two-thirds of attendees plan to change their practice as a result of our sessions.
+Two-thirds of participants plan to change their practice as a result of our sessions.

-89% of attendees highly rate our didactics, cases, and virtual delivery.
+89% of participants highly rate our didactics, cases, and virtual delivery.

-Attendees report perceived knowledge increase from before to after our sessions.
+Participants believe their geriatric knowledge increases from before to after our sessions.